inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

 In the meter module, we configure the type to be :ned:`SlidingWindowRateMeter`, and set the sliding time window size:

+..
+In the meter module, we set the display names, so we can see which traffic path belongs to which traffic stream.
+Then, we configure the type to be :ned:`SlidingWindowRateMeter`, and set the sliding time window size:

-**review** (and also the display name, so we can see which traffic path belongs to which traffic class)
+.. **review** (and also the display name, so we can see which traffic path belongs to which traffic class)

 .. literalinclude:: ../omnetpp.ini
    :language: ini
    :start-at: meter[0].display-name
    :end-at: timeWindow

 Finally, the filter module type is set to :ned:`StatisticalRateLimiter`.
-We configure the rate limiter to maximize data rate at 40 and 20 Mbps for the two traffic classes, respectively:
+We configure the rate limiter to maximize data rate at 40 and 20 Mbps for the two traffic categories, respectively:

 .. literalinclude:: ../omnetpp.ini
    :language: ini